-- Be punctual and come to lessons with the correct books and equipment - Follow teachers' instructions.
-Put your hand up to ask if you have not understood - Stand up if an adult enters the room - Bring your prep diary to every lesson and get it signed each week
+- Be punctual and come to lessons with the correct books and equipment. - Follow teachers' instructions and put up your hand if you don't understand. - Stand up if an adult enters the classroom. - Bring your prep diary to every lesson and get it signed each week.